solyarisoftware/Olivier-Messiaen-Modes/README.md

 | 6.4     | `1 2 2 1 1 2 2 1`      | Third Rotation (left)  |

 ### Mode 7
 Contains semitones and tones.
 Most complex pattern.
 10 Notes, 5 Rotations, 6 Transpositions.
+Creates intensity and drama, often associated with a combination of grief and joy, or what Messiaen called "mystical love".
+Evokes struggle, passion, or transformation.
+Can create an atmosphere of spiritual crisis or ecstasy.
+Its complex structure allows for highly expressive harmonies, capable of representing the turbulent emotions of religious experience or the mystery of divine love.
+Often used in climactic or pivotal moments in Messiaen's works.

 | Id | Intervals in Semitones | Rotation |
 |:--------|:-----------------------|:--------------------|
 | 7.1     | `1 1 1 2 1 1 1 1 2 1`  | Root position       |